Welcome to the Internet Hall of Fame's Living History Timeline

 The first data packets are sent between networked computers on October 29th by Charley Kline at UCLA, under supervision of Professor Leonard Kleinrock.
 The first attempt resulted in the system crashing as the letter G of “Login” was entered.
 The second attempt was successful.

 Ray Tomlinson of BBN invents the email program to send messages across a distributed network.
-The "@" sign is chosen from the punctuation keys on Tomlinson's Model 33 Teletype to separate local from global emails, making "user@host" the email standard.
+The "@" sign is chosen from the punctuation keys on Tomlinson's Model 33 Teletype to separate local from global emails, making "[email protected]" the email standard.

 Robert Kahn demonstrates the ARPAnet to the public for the first time by connecting 20 different computers at the International Computer Communication Conference, and in doing so, imparts the importance of packet-switching technology.